wynbennett/alexa_domoticz_bridge/README.md

 # Instructions

 ### Server side
-* _Where?_ This code will run on your domoticz box.
-It needs to have the SSL HTTP port redirected from your public facing firewall.
+* _Where?_ This code will either run on your Domoticz box or within AWS Lambda.
+If you are running it locally on Domoticz you need to have SSL HTTP port redirected from your public facing firewall and use a HTTPS cert that is properly signed.
 You have been warned, but [read up on how the web service works](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service) and what precautions are taken to verify Amazon as the source of requests.
-* _Overlay onto the Amazon Alexa Skills Kit SDK & Samples_.
-Start by downloading and unpacking the Amazon Alexa Skills Kit SDK & Samples zip file.
-More information about the Amazon Alexa Skills Kit SDK here: [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).
-Replace files in the SDK with files from this repository.
+Running it in Lambda allows you to get past the HTTPS requirement
+* _What to configure_ Put your device names into LIST_OF_SWITCHES, LIST_OF_THERMOSTATS, LIST_OF_THERMOSTATS_SETPOINTS, LIST_OF_THERMOSTATS_MODES, and LIST_OF_TEMPSENSORS.
+Lastly enter all of the possible thermostat mode values into LIST_OF_THERMOSTATS_MODE_VALUES.
 * _Rebuild the source._  Build the source with the ./rebuild script.
-* _Run the code._ Run with the ./run script.
+* _Run the code._ Run with the ./run script only if running locall on Domoticz.

 ### Amazon Echo
 * _Create a new Alexa Skill on Amazon's Developer site_.
-If you haven't done this before, **stop** and setup at least one of the demos in the Skills Kit SDK and make sure it works with the server configuration you intend to use first.
+Use the same account that is lniked to your Echo for less headaches down the road.
 * Put in the contents of the speechAssets folder into the approriate boxes on the skill's Interaction Model page.
+* In the Configuration page select if you are running this on Lambda or via HTTPS on your Domoticz box
+* In Lambda just make sure you upload the "*jar-with-dependeces.jar" and set the HOSTNAME, PORT, USERNAME and PASSWORD environment variables.
+Note the ARN id in Lambda to copy that into the Alexa console.
+* Note the Amazon skill id on the AWS console and copy that into DomoticzSpeechletRequestStreamHandler where it says [your id here]
+* Once you have setup the skill in test mode it will automatically work with your Echo you have related to your Alexa developer account.
+There is no need to ever publish the skill on the marketplace if you are using it for personal use.
 * _Enable the Skill & Test_

 # Contents